Yelp/elastalert/docs/source/ruletypes.rst

   For an example Jira account file, see ``examples/rules/jira_acct.yaml``.
 The account file is a YAML formatted file.

-  When using user/password authentication, the Jira account file must contain two fields:
+  When using user/password authentication, or when using Jira Cloud the Jira account file must contain two fields:

   ``user``: The username to authenticate with Jira.

   ``password``: The password to authenticate with Jira.
+Jira cloud users must specify the Jira Cloud API token for this value.

-  When using a Personal Access Token, the Jira account file must contain a single field:
+  When using a Personal Access Token, such as when using a locally hosted Jira installation, the Jira account file must contain a single field:

   ``apikey``: The Personal Access Token for authenticating with Jira.